Smythy411/Assignment2/README.md

 ##DIsclaimer
 All code written for this assignment was either written from scratch by me or adapted from code written in class or in labs.
 If for whatever reason you would like to use any of it feel free.

-Music:	Anamanaguchi - Another Winter
+Music:	Anamanaguchi - Another Winter.

 Sound Effects: All Sound Effects taken from http://soundbible.com/